-You can protect up to five devices with one Kaspersky Anti-Virus subscription.
-With a 30-day money-back guarantee, you have a full month to test the software cost-free and see if it works for you.
+You can protect up to five devices with one Kaspersky Antivirus subscription.
+With their 30-day money-back guarantee, you have a full month to test the software and see if it works for you.

 Check our summary of Kaspersky’s packages below.

 |Feature||Kaspersky Anti-Virus||Kaspersky Internet Security||Kaspersky Total Security|

 |Pricing||From $11.99 (one year)*||From $17.99 (one year)*||From $26.99 (one year)*|

 |Number of devices||One PC||One device||One device|

 |GPS Child Locator||✖||✖||✔|

 |Download Link||Get Kaspersky Anti-Virus||Get Kaspersky Internet Security||Get Kaspersky Total Security|

 Kaspersky also offers some additional packages for macOS and Android devices:

 - Kaspersky Internet Security for Mac: $19.99 per year* (not available in all countries)